Oppodelldog/cmdsrv/README.md

 # cmdsrv

-helps creating json-rpc sever and corresponsing cli client
+helps to create json-rpc sever and corresponding cli client